Code-Institute-Submissions/pal772-entertainment_quiz_game/README.md

   ### Peer review

-   - I asked my friends and coleagues to test the quiz and I received a lot of positive    feedback, no major issues were reported.
+   - I asked my friends and colleagues to test the quiz and I received a lot of positive    feedback, no major issues were reported.
    - Maybe add more questions.
    - For future reference, could add levels of difficulty and a timer.